brianburton/java-immutable-collections/README.md

 Since the collections are immutable they can be safely shared throughout a program without the need for synchronization or defensive copying.
 In fact structure sharing is a theme throughout the library.
-For example, you never actually create an empty JImmutableList instance.
-The `JImmutables.list()` factory method always returns a single, shared, empty list instance.
+For example, you never actually create an empty IList instance.
+The `ILists.of()` factory method always returns a single, shared, empty list instance.
 The other factory methods work the same way.

 The collections are still highly dynamic and fully support addition, deletion, and replacement of elements via efficient creation of modified versions of themselves.
 This sets them apart from the static immutable collections in the [Guava](https://github.com/google/guava) collections library.

-**Note:** Keep in mind that while the JImmutables themselves are immutable the values you choose to store in them might not be.
-Always [use immutable objects as keys](https://github.com/brianburton/java-immutable-collections/wiki/Hash-Keys) and if you use mutable objects as values be aware that your code could mutate them between when you add them to a JImmutable and when you retrieve them later.
+**Note:** Keep in mind that while the collections themselves are immutable the values you choose to store in them might not be.
+Always [use immutable objects as keys](https://github.com/brianburton/java-immutable-collections/wiki/Hash-Keys) and if you use mutable objects as values be aware that your code could mutate them between when you add them to a collection and when you retrieve them later.

 Dependencies
 ---

 The library is designed to have no dependencies on other libraries, but it should interact well with others.
 Standard java interfaces are used where appropriate.
-Class names were chosen so as not to conflict with Guava's immutable container class names or Hibernate's persistent container class names.

 # Examples